Updating Yandex StoreDoc cluster settings

 -

-maintenanceWindow: Maintenance window settings, including for stopped clusters.
+maintenanceWindow: Maintenance window settings, applying to both running and stopped clusters.
 InmaintenanceWindow, provide one of the following values:-

 anytime: Maintenance can occur at any time. -

-weeklyMaintenanceWindow: Maintenance takes place once a week at the specified time:day: Day of week, inDDDformat.hour: Hour of the day, inHHformat.
-The values range from1to24hours.
+weeklyMaintenanceWindow: Maintenance occurs once a week at the specified time:day: Day of the week, inDDDformat.hour: Hour of the day, inHHformat.
+Allowed values range from1to24hours.

 -